Skip to main content

 Festive

-Small, fried dough balls often served with syrup or honey, especially during festivals and Christmas celebrations.
+Small fried dough balls drizzled with syrup or honey, made most often around festivals and at Christmas.

 vegetarianContains: Gluten